An extraordinary general meeting to approve the CFC – Stanbic merger was held on November 12 at the Intercontinental Hotel

 Are major shareholders bailing? : Gambit will get paid in new shares but also about 5.8 billion shillings.
 MD answered that shareholders are staying and the company is not going anywhere

-Mgmt. afraid to say that CFC being; Management says it’s a merger, as it is not a sale, new entity will have 40% – CFC and 60% – Stanbic shareholders.
+Mgmt. afraid to say that CFC being; Management says it’s a merger, and not a sale; the new entity will have 40% – CFC and 60% – Stanbic shareholders.

 Due diligence on Stanbic? ; Done and they shared strategies which each other to see if they were on the same path.
 Also, board member (and lawyer) Fred Ojiambo denied that a 25 billion shilling lawsuit had eroded the value of Stanbic (K) saying that claim had no firm base

 Why no bonus shares instead of selling out?: MD said CFC had in the past given the largest bonus divided in the history of NSE 21 for 1 and the board will consider that at the right time

 This is it: The historic moment passed in a flash as the Chairman proposed that all six resolutions be passed in a single vote since they were all interdependent.

 The resolutions passed in a single vote;

 – Created 117 million new shares to accommodate Stanbic